dvdheiden/dvdheiden/README.md

 # 👋 dvdheiden

-Hi, I'm @dvdheiden, co-owner of the web agency [Goedemiddag](https://github.com/goedemiddag) and founder of my (former) personal company [Vdhicts](https://github.com/vdhicts).
+Hi, I am @dvdheiden!
+Founder of my (former) personal business [Vdhicts](https://github.com/vdhicts) which has merged with the web agency [Goedemiddag](https://github.com/goedemiddag) at which I'm now a co-owner.

-As a back-end PHP developer, I specialize in building websites and web applications using the Laravel framework, for which I’m also a certified Laravel developer.
+After studying Computer Science, I became a back-end PHP developer.
+Started using Laravel at version 3 and since Laravel 4.2, I decided to fully focus on using the Laravel framework to create websites and web applications.
+In 2022 I became a certified Laravel developer.

-Besides development, I’m often involved in the planning, process design, and management of projects, taking on roles such as project manager or product owner.
-I enjoy bridging the gap between technical execution and strategic decision-making to ensure the project runs smoothly for both the developers and the client, and to ensure the project delivers real value.
+In addition to development, I frequently participate in project planning, process design and project management because I really like bridging the gap between technical execution and strategic decision-making to make sure the project offers genuine value and works well for both the client and the engineers.

 ## 📦 Packages